aws-samples/sample-power-aidlc-all/README.md

 > *"I see AI-DLC is set up in this workspace.
 Would you like to use the AI-DLC workflow for this task?"*

-- Say **yes** → you'll be asked to select a starting phase:
+- Say **no** → the agent proceeds normally.
+- Say **yes** → the agent silently runs workspace detection (per `.kiro/aws-aidlc-rule-details/inception/workspace-detection.md`), classifies the project, and presents the appropriate phase list.

+The agent asks once per conversation and remembers your choice.

+### Greenfield phases (12)

+For empty workspaces with no source or build files:

+1. Requirements analysis and validation
+2. User story creation
+3. Application Design
+4. Creating units of work for parallel development
+5. Risk assessment and complexity evaluation
+6. Detailed component design
+7. Code generation and implementation
+8. Build configuration and testing strategies
+9. Quality assurance and validation
+10. Deployment automation and infrastructure
+11. Monitoring and observability setup
+12. Production readiness validation

+### Brownfield phases (13)

+For workspaces with existing code, **Reverse Engineering** is added at the top:

+1. **Reverse Engineering** — Analyze existing codebase to reconstruct requirements, architecture, and design artifacts
-  - Requirements analysis and validation
+2. Requirements analysis and validation
-  - User story creation
+3. User story creation
-  - Application Design
+4. Application Design
-  - Creating units of work for parallel development
+5. Creating units of work for parallel development
-  - Risk assessment and complexity evaluation
+6. Risk assessment and complexity evaluation
-  - Detailed component design
+7. Detailed component design
-  - Code generation and implementation
+8. Code generation and implementation
-  - Build configuration and testing strategies
+9. Build configuration and testing strategies
-  - Quality assurance and validation
+10. Quality assurance and validation
-  - Deployment automation and infrastructure
+11. Deployment automation and infrastructure
-  - Monitoring and observability setup
+12. Monitoring and observability setup
-  - Production readiness validation
+13. Production readiness validation

 The agent then follows the AI-DLC workflow starting from your chosen phase.

-- Say **no** → the agent proceeds normally

-The agent only asks once per conversation and remembers your choice.

-The agent only asks once per conversation.
+For Reverse Engineering, it also consults `.kiro/aws-aidlc-rule-details/inception/reverse-engineering.md` if available.

 ## Installed Directory Structure

 ```
 <project-root>/
 └── .kiro/
+    ├── hooks/
+    │   └── aidlc-workflow-prompt.kiro.hook
     ├── steering/
-    │   └── aws-aidlc-rules/
+    │   ├── aws-aidlc-rules/
-    │       └── core-workflow.md
+    │   │   └── core-workflow.md
+    │   └── aidlc-userinput-enforcement.md
     └── aws-aidlc-rule-details/
         ├── common/
         ├── inception/
+        │   ├── workspace-detection.md
+        │   └── reverse-engineering.md
         ├── construction/
         ├── extensions/
         └── operations/